two-inc/woocommerce-plugin/readme.txt

 Requires at least: 4.7
 Tested up to: 5.7.2
 Requires PHP: 5.6
-Stable tag: 1.2.3
+Stable tag: 1.3.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-The Tillit plugin for WooCommerce allows you to offer your business customers to pay by invoice directly in the check-out.
-With Tillit, your trade customers get instant payment terms without leaving disrupting the shopping experience.
-Making your customers wait for payment terms and credit approval lowers your conversion rate – that’s why we skip the waiting.

-Tillit is an easy way to offer trade customers their preferred way of payment.
-Choose the product that is the best fit for you.
-Set the number of payment days, if you would like your invoice to be funded and choose your risk threshold.
-Keep the control, but skip the time consuming bureaucracy.

-Tillit has no setup fees, no monthly fees, and no hidden cost.
-Try our solution for free for three months, and experience the breeze of B2B payment.
+### Overview

+**Making it easy for businesses to sell & buy online.**

+The Tillit Payment plugin for WooCommerce simplifies B2B shopping, making it easy and safe for Merchants to offer invoices as a payment method.
+It is a standalone add-on payment method that complements your checkout.
+It will allow you to cater to business customers with their preferred payment method online, increasing conversion rates in checkout and helping you sell more.

+### Benefits for Merchants

+Tillit allows you to offer a seamless  **Buy now, Pay later**  option for your business customers which will enhance the buyer journey and reduce the manual work related to doing business with other Businesses.
+The Tillit solution enables instant payment terms without having to wait for credit approvals and thereby risk loosing them altogether.

+Simply put; Tillit is customer centric, less friction and higher conversion rates.

+### Features

-= Why use the Tillit Plugin? =
+**WHY the Tillit plugin?**

-* 70% of Business customers pay by invoice when given the option.
+-   70% of Business customers pay by invoice when given the option.
-* Automate credit check and verification.
+-   Automated credit check and verification of customers
-* Let the buyer know about your credit approval in real time.
+-   Real time credit approval
-* Full control.
-You can adjust every aspect of the check-out.
+-   You are in control - make adjustments to every aspect of the check-out
-* Sell more to government entities by offering invoices sent through the PEPPOL network.
+-   You set the payment terms for your business customers
+-   Already integrated with PEPPOL e-invoicing network
+-   You get paid independent of when the buyer pays the invoice

+### Benefit for customers

+**Tillit Buy now, Pay later**  offers your business customers the option to pay with a frictionless invoice solution that will send the invoice directly to their accountant through electronic invoicing.

+**How to install the plugin:**

+The plugin can be installed three ways:

+-   by using the  _WordPress built-in installer_
+-   via WordPress Admin
+-   manually with an upload using an SFTP

+You can find the WordPress installation guide  [here](https://wordpress.org/support/article/managing-plugins/#installing-plugins)  ([](https://wordpress.org/support/article/managing-plugins/#installing-plugins)[https://wordpress.org/support/article/managing-plugins/#installing-plugins](https://wordpress.org/support/article/managing-plugins/#installing-plugins))

+**How to get your Tillit keys:**

+1. Go to  [Tillit.ai](http://tillit.ai/)  and sign up your company
+2. You will receive an e-mail with your test keys and as soon as you are ready your production keys as well.
+3. Once you have changed out your test keys with the production ones - you are ready to offer your B2B customers the Tillit solution.